kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-05-18-zettelkasten-note-taking-devonthink.md

 ## Conclusion

-I’m happy I was pointed to the Zettelkasten methods by my colleague.
+I’m happy I was pointed to the Zettelkasten method by my colleague.
 It’s a really good and future-proof way of writing notes.
 Even after a few weeks and ~150 newly created notes I can already see the first connections between the notes.
 I also started creating some connection notes and I’m having ideas for outline notes.

 [DEVONthink](https://devontechnologies.com/apps/devonthink) is after a week of testing various tools the right tool for me.
 It allows me to use the Zettelkasten method with a bunch of really useful workflows and features next to having an incredibly powerful document management system.